dimagi/commcare-cloud/docs/howto/transfer-domain.md

   run the data dumps.
   - `./manage.py dump_domain_data <domain_name>`
   - `./manage.py run_blob_export --all <domain_name>`
-- Transfer these two zip files to the new environment.
+- Transfer these two files to the new environment.

 ## 3. Prepare the new environment to be populated